 Methodist Healthcare Ministries of South Texas Inc. provided a grant for the sealants and other dental materials used in this year’s two dental clinics.

-The post Edgewood ISD students receive free dental care appeared first on UT Health Science Center News.
+The post Dental students provide free care to Edgewood second-graders appeared first on UT Health Science Center News.